sdr-enthusiasts/gitbook-adsb-guide/foundations/prepare-the-project-environment.md

 nano /opt/adsb/.env
 ```

-This file will hold all of the commonly used variables \(such as our latitude, longitude and altitude\).
-Initially, add the contents of the file as follows \(replacing the values enclosed in `<>` with values for your environment:
+This file will hold all of the commonly used variables \(such as our latitude, longitude, and altitude\).
+Initially, add the contents of the file as follows (replacing the values enclosed in `<>` with values for your environment):

 ```text
 FEEDER_ALT_FT=<your antenna's altitude in feet>